Quantum Black Hole as a Harmonic Oscillator from the Perspective of the Minimum Uncertainty Approach: Quantization employing the minimum uncertainty approach

 \section{Quantization employing the minimum uncertainty approach}

-As observed in the previous section, standard quantization of the interior of the Schwarzschild black hole does not resolve the physical singularity present in the region $a=0$.
-In this section, we will implement quantization based on the minimum uncertainty approach, which introduces a minimal length description, typically at high energies.
+As observed in the previous section, the standard quantization of the Schwarzschild black hole, in the semiclassical limit \( R_s \gg \ell_{\mathrm{Pl}} \), encounters serious difficulties: the resulting wave function diverges and is therefore not square integrable.
+In this section, we adopt a quantization scheme based on the minimum uncertainty approach, which incorporates a fundamental minimal length scale, typically of the order of the Planck length.

+The Heisenberg uncertainty principle is a fundamental concept in quantum mechanics that states that certain pairs of physical properties of a particle cannot be precisely measured simultaneously.
+In those measurement processes, the gravitational interaction between particles was completely neglected, although this was somehow justified by the considerable weakness of gravity when compared with other fundamental interactions.
+However, gravity should be considered when elementary measurement processes are discussed in order to address fundamental questions in nature.
+Incorporating gravity into these quantum measurement processes led to the generalization of Heisenberg’s uncertainty relation.

+For example, in string theory, when the gravitational interactions between a given pair of elementary particles are considered, the gravitational coupling constant $G_N$ (a constant characterizing the gravitational attraction between elementary particles) grows large at high energy and gives a nonrenormalizable perturbation theory (UV problem of quantum gravity).
+To solve this problem it is required that at the Planck length, the graviton and other particles turn out to be not points but one-dimensional objects, loops of string.
+As a result, is found that it is not possible to test distances shorter than the characteristic string length.
+This fact suggests a modification of the uncertainty relation at the Planck scale, and consequently the existence of a minimal observable length of the order of string size.